A laser is a very thin, focused beam of light that heats the tissue it is directed at. Lasers can focus very accurately on tiny areas.

 What laser treatment is

 Surgeons can also use lasers instead of scalpels during surgery.
 The lasers can cut through body tissue very precisely.
-It is a type of laser surgery.
 An advantage of using a laser is that it seals off the blood vessels as it cuts so there is very little bleeding.

 Doctors may use laser therapy on its own.
 But they may also combine it with other treatments such as surgery, chemotherapy, or radiotherapy.

 Lasers on their own are used to treat the very early stages of some cancers close to the surface of the body.
-These cancers include cervical cancer, penile cancer, vaginal cancer, vulval cancer, and melanoma of the eye.
+These cancers include:

 Lasers are also used to treat some advanced cancers on the lining of internal organs such as the food pipe (oesophagus) or the windpipe (trachea).
 Sometimes laser surgery may be used to treat the early stages of non small cell lung cancer.

-For basal cell skin cancer, laser treatment is combined with a light sensitive drug.
-The procedure is called photodynamic therapy.
+You might have laser treatment combined with a light sensitive drug if you have basal cell skin cancer.
+This is called photodynamic therapy.

 You have laser therapy in hospital.
 For penile cancer or cervical, vaginal or vulval changes you usually have the laser therapy in the outpatient department.
 For internal cancers you may have treatment as an outpatient or in the operating theatre.